moka-guys/mokabed/Bedmaker/Pan5356/Pan5356_Databed_Logfile.md

 ## Extend the padding region
 BARD1 and MBD4 genes were added into CNV calling bed files for R208 and R211 respectively, that are VCP2 panels.
 For VCP2, +/-30 padding is needed, so for these genes, additional +/-20 padding was added manually

+## testing
+Updated bedfile was tested by running vcfeval_hap.py_v1.4.3 and filter_vcf_with_bedfile_v1.2.0 and the apps finished without error.